 This was meant to be Tom Finney's day.
 The build up to the game had revolved almost totally around him.
 Matthews had won the cup for Blackpool the year before and now Finney would sweep all before him and win it for Preston.

-What was never apparently taken into account either before or after this game was the fact that West Brom had finished runners up in the league that season whereas Preston had managed only 11th.
-Tom Finney himself had played in only 23 of North End's games in Division One as he struggled continually with injuries, although he had turned out in all eight of their cup ties.
+What was never apparently taken into account either before or after this game was the fact that West Brom finished runners up in the league that season whereas Preston managed only 11th.
+Tom Finney himself played in only 23 of North End's games in Division One as he struggled continually with injuries, although he had turned out in all eight of their cup ties.

 It must also be taken into account that West Brom knew all about the danger Tom Finney posed even without the overbearing media coverage.
 Two men shadowed his every move and his influence was kept to a minimum.

 Finney still managed to assist in the build up to the highly contentious goal with which Wayman put Preston 2-1 ahead though and defeat was more the responsibility of defensive mistakes which helped the Baggies along the way to their last minute victory.

 Some consolation came Finney's way as he was voted Footballer of the Year for 1954, an honour that would come his way again in 1957.
 This second award came in remarkable circumstances.
 Preston suffered a dismal start to the season losing their first four games.
 Finney was taken from the wing and moved to centre forward.
 The effect was devastating.

 Roving intelligently to find space Finney was able to bemuse defences accustomed to dealing with strapping target men every week.
 Playing inside the great man, Tommy Thompson helped himself to 26 goals.
 Finney was no slouch himself, finding the net 23 times in his 34 games as Preston rallied to finish 3rd.

 The following season Preston finished as runners up, albeit a distant 2nd to Wolverhampton Wanderers, and Finney banged in 26 goals from his 34 games.